 Unfortunately, students with Deferred Action for Childhood Arrivals (DACA) status are generally not eligible to buy a plan through the Marketplace nor get a plan through Medicaid.
 However, you won’t have to pay a penalty for not having coverage.
 You can sign up for your school’s student health plan (if available) or shop for a plan outside the Marketplace.
 Note: Students with DACA status are eligible for free coverage through Medicaid in New York and California.

 Whether or not you should enroll in a student plan depends on your personal circumstances.
 When thinking about whether to enroll in a student plan, keep the following things in mind:

 - Compare the coverage and price to the coverage and price of other options.

-- You may be able to get a discount on insurance if you buy a plan on the new Health Insurance Marketplace or qualify for coverage through Medicaid in your state.
+- You may be able to get a discount on insurance if you buy a plan on the new Health Insurance Marketplace or qualify for free coverage through Medicaid in your state.
 Even if you have an offer of a SHIP, you may be able to get a less expensive plan through the marketplace or Medicaid.